Table of Contents

 Ditch that expensive gym membership.
 Let’s be honest, most of us probably don’t use them as much as we intended to anyway.

-While cancelling your gym membership is great for your bank balance, it doesn’t give you an excuse to start piling on the pounds.
+While cancelling your gym membership is great for family budgeting, it doesn’t give you an excuse to start piling on the pounds.
 There are lots of ways to exercise for free.

 Get outside in the fresh air.
 Take a jog in your local park or cycle along a nearby cycle route.
 Being outside is also much more scenic and interesting than staring at the gym wall anyway.